- Number of days: 5

 "I have enjoyed the course because the presenter Mr Imran is very good English speaker and has high skills in scientific interpretation."
 Mohamed Omer Elhaj Saeed Aliyab, Chemical Engineer, Sudanese National Authority OPCW (June 2014).

-“[I enjoyed] everything, especially troubleshooting.
-I think this is the best course I have been on.”
-Abdullah Al Khalaf from the Saudi Food and Drug Agency (March 2013).
+"[I enjoyed] everything, especially troubleshooting.
+I think this is the best course I have been on."
+Abdullah Al Khalaf, Saudi Food and Drug Agency (March 2013).

 "[I enjoyed] all of the course, especially troubleshooting."
 Azaa Al Shamli, a Chemistry Specialist from the Royal Court Affairs (March 2013).

-“[I enjoyed the] problem solving exercises both practical and on handouts, with the in-depth explanation of GC components and troubleshooting.
-[It had] more practical exercises I will actually use at work.”
-Chemist in the Environmental Industry who attended the Hands-on GC, Maintenance & Troubleshooting courses.
+"[I enjoyed the] problem solving exercises both practical and on handouts, with the in-depth explanation of GC components and troubleshooting.
+[It had] more practical exercises I will actually use at work."
+Chemist in the Environmental Industry, attended 3-day Hands-on GC, Maintenance & Troubleshooting courses.